Tenants and Leaseholders

 Referrals

-We offer referrals via our website for tenants and leaseholders to get help from regulated disrepair solicitors - request referral
+We offer referrals via our pop up form for tenants and leaseholders to get help from regulated disrepair solicitors - request referral

 Based on the current average weekly social rent in 2025, a tenant with faulty heating in their home for 3 years could be entitled to up to £7,200 compensation